 Social Media Campaign

-We asked the community to join us in our comprehensive social media campaign that addressed violence against youth and children with a specific focus on a different topic each day.
+We ask the community to join us in our comprehensive social media campaign that addressed violence against youth and children with a specific focus on a different topic each day.

-Organizations and people who participated in this digital campaign used #19Days.
+Organizations and people who participate in this digital campaign, please use #19Days.